mrinagb/VVO-project-MGarcia/README.md

+# VVO-project-MGarcia

-# VVO-project-MGarcia - Final Degree Project Scripts
+## Final Degree Project Scripts
-Here I present the scripts developed throughout my Final Degree Project (TFG).
+This repository contains the scripts developed throughout my Final Degree Project (TFG).

 My project has focused on the optimization and robustness testing of **VHIO’s Visual Omics (VVO)**, an interactive application under development.
 Based on `R Shiny` and `iSEE`, VVO is designed for the visual exploration of bulk transcriptomic data obtained through the internal workflows of the **VHIO Bioinformatics Unit**.